-We refueled over a heaping mound of piping hot pommes frites (French fries are obviously a favorite of ours) while I sipped vin chaud, wondering if the spiced wine would improve my ski technique.
+We refueled over a heaping mound of piping hot pommes frites (French fries are obviously a favorite of Two Small Potatoes) while I sipped vin chaud, wondering if the spiced wine would improve my ski technique.

 Julien shadowed us for a time, imparting helpful hints on how to shift body weight to be able to turn.
 Improving fairly quickly, Travis mastered several nice turns on the final run, while I glared at him for improving faster than me.

 The last part of the run was a bit ugly, with soppy snow partially melted at the lower elevation and mixed with dirt churned up by other skiers.

 After returning our gear, we met up with the rest of our group for a coffee at the Hotel de l’Etoile right on the main drag in Charmey.

-On the drive home, Travis and I talked about the day, comparing skiing with snowboarding and pointing out the highlights of each.
+On the drive home, Travis and I talked about the day, comparing skiing in Switzerland with snowboarding and pointing out the highlights of each.
 While I’m already looking forward to our next ski trip, I’m not quite ready to give up snowboarding altogether.

-- 43 chf for an adult day pass: 34 chf after 1230
+- 43 CHF for an adult day pass: 34 CHF after 1230

-- 25 chf for youth age 10-16 day pass: 18 chf after 1230
+- 25 CHF for youth age 10-16 day pass: 18 CHF after 1230

-- 38 chf for young adult age 17-24 day pass: 29 chf after 1230
+- 38 CHF for young adult age 17-24 day pass: 29 CHF after 1230

-- Add additional 5 chf per person for a rechargeable electronic key card to use the lift.
+- Add additional 5 CHF per person for a rechargeable electronic key card to use the lift.
 If you have one already, bring it!

-- Lift ticket for adult non-skiers: 14 chf one way, 22 chf round trip
+- Lift ticket for adult non-skiers: 14 CHF one way, 22 CHF round trip

-- Free lift ticket for “seedlings” under 9 years old
+- FREE lift ticket for “seedlings” under 9 years old

-- Free parking
+- FREE parking